A UK size 7 shoe typically converts to about a European size 40.5 to 41, and many official brand charts list it as EU 41.

 If you have access to physical stores stocking both UK and EU footwear lines, testing out pairs side by side helps immensely.

-Trying both a UK size 7 and an EU40 lets you feel firsthand any differences caused by last shape, padding thickness, arch support placement—all factors beyond raw length measurement affecting comfort.
+Trying both a UK size 7 and the nearest EU equivalent lets you feel firsthand any differences caused by last shape, padding thickness, arch support placement, and toe-box design—all factors beyond raw length measurement affecting comfort.

 Even seasoned shoppers find this practice invaluable when switching between international sizing systems regularly.